-Initial effects of infection with Hepatitis C virus
+Initial Effects of Infection with the Hepatitis C Virus

-Long term effects of the Hepatitis C virus.
+Long Term Effects of Infection with the Hepatitis C Virus

-The long term liver damage caused by the Hepatitis C virus varies from person to person, and those with a strong immune system and a healthy diet and lifestyle will have a much better outcome.
+The amount of long term liver damage caused by the hepatitis C virus varies from person to person, and those with a strong immune system and a healthy diet and lifestyle will have a much better outcome.

 In those who become infected with this virus we find the following approximate outcomes:

-- 15 to 20 percent of people will completely eliminate the virus from their bodies within 3 to 6 months (much like we overcome the flu virus).
+- Around 20 percent of people will completely eliminate the virus from their bodies within 3 to 6 months (much like we overcome the flu virus).

-Why do we need nutritional medicine to fight Hepatitis C ?
+Why do we need nutritional medicine to fight HCV?